oat-sa/bundle-lti1p3/doc/service/platform.md

 ## Providing platform service endpoints using the LTI libraries

-We provide a [collection of LTI libraries](https://github.com/oat-sa?q=lti1p3&type=&language=&sort=) to offer support of LTI service endpoints (NRPS, AGS, basic outcomes, etc) to your application.
+We provide a [collection of LTI libraries](https://github.com/oat-sa?q=lti1p3&type=&language=&sort=) to offer LTI capabilities (NRPS, AGS, basic outcomes, etc) to your application.

 The bundle offers you a way to easily integrate them when it comes to offer LTI services endpoints:
 - the core [LtiServiceServerRequestHandlerInterface](https://github.com/oat-sa/lib-lti1p3-core/blob/master/src/Service/Server/Handler/LtiServiceServerRequestHandlerInterface.php) is implemented by those libraries to provide their service endpoints logic